 84. Ride a pony on Hartford’s historic Bushnell Park Carousel.

-Carousels are not just for kids.
+Carousels are not just for kids, although if you’re looking for things to do in New England with kids, it certainly fits the bill.
 This classic and beautiful merry-go-round is worth a visit while you’re in Connecticut.

 85. Spot jellyfish and more at the Mystic Aquarium.